Welcome to the MGS website! Croeso i wefan Cymdeithas Achyddol Maldwyn!

 Members who are currently registered for the Forum may post as well as read messages.
 To do so, please LOGIN.
 Other material that members can access from home is gradually being added to the site.

-On 28th June 2014 at Llanwddyn we published the memorial inscriptions for the parish church and chapels of Llanwddyn, thus completing the Society’s programme of publishing full transcripts of all the memorial inscriptions at every historical parish church and chapel in Montgomeryshire.
-The task was carried out by a dedicated team of volunteers over a period of many years.
+An important part of the Society's work is publishing full transcripts of the memorial inscriptions at every historical parish church and chapel in Montgomeryshire.
+In 2014 we published the memorial inscriptions for the parish church and chapels of Llanwddyn, thus completing the part of the Society’s work programme dealing with chapels and churches' burial grounds.
+The task of gathering and transcribing was carried out by a dedicated team of volunteers over a period of many years.
 They meticulously transcribed gravestones, a large percentage of which are badly eroded or invisible to the naked eye having disappeared under ground as nature takes over.
+The final stages of the MI programme have involved the modern cemeteries, e.g. the large municipal cemeteries at Newtown, Llanidloes, Machynlleth and Welshpool.
 We now hold a full transcript of every known memorial in the county.
-The remaining sites to be checked and otherwise prepared for publication are a handful of modern cemeteries, e.g. the remaining volumes for the large municipal cemetery at Newtown which opened formally in 1884.